 Our websites use cookies to offer you a better browsing experience by enabling, optimising, and analysing site operations, as well as to provide personalised ad content and allow you to connect to social media.
 By choosing “Accept all” you consent to the use of cookies and the related processing of personal data.
 Select “Manage consent” to manage your consent preferences.
 You can change your preferences or retract your consent at any time via the cookie policy page.
 Please view our cookie policy and our privacy policy.

-Leveraged products (e.g., CFDs, Forex (FX) including crypto/fiat, options) are complex instruments and come with a high risk of losing money rapidly due to leverage.
-61% of retail investor accounts lose money when trading CFDs with this provider.0.90% of retail clients trading in leveraged products experience a negative account balance after a stop-out occurred.
+CFDs and forex spot transactions are complex instruments and come with a high risk of losing money rapidly due to leverage.
+58% of retail investor lose money when trading CFDs and/or forex spot with Saxo Bank (Switzerland) Ltd..
+17.7% of retail clients trading in leveraged products are stopped out due to insufficient margin requirements and 0.34% of retail clients trading in leveraged products with Saxo Bank (Switzerland) Ltd. experience a negative account balance after a stop out occurred.

-Leveraged products (e.g., CFDs, Forex (FX) including crypto/fiat, options) are complex instruments and come with a high risk of losing money rapidly due to leverage.
-61% of retail investor accounts lose money when trading CFDs with this provider.
-0.90% of retail clients trading in leveraged products experience a negative account balance after a stop-out occurred.
-You should consider whether you understand how CFDs, FX, or any of our other products work and whether you can afford to take the high risk of losing your money.
+CFDs and forex spot transactions are complex instruments and come with a high risk of losing money rapidly due to leverage.
+58% of retail investor lose money when trading CFDs and/or forex spot with Saxo Bank (Switzerland) Ltd..
+17.7% of retail clients trading in leveraged products are stopped out due to insufficient margin requirements and 0.34% of retail clients trading in leveraged products with Saxo Bank (Switzerland) Ltd. experience a negative account balance after a stop out occurred.
+You should consider whether you understand how CFDs, forex spot transactions or any of our other products work and whether you can afford to take high risk of losing your money.

 The Road to the White House A US 2024 Election Timeline